prefapp/charts/charts/argo-workflows-operations/README.md

 #### Inputs Configuration for `aks-start-stop-cluster`

-The `aks-start-stop-cluster` feature should define the following input parameters:
+The `aks-start-stop-cluster` operation should define the following input parameters:
 - `resource_group`: The name of the resource group containing the AKS cluster.
 - `cluster_name`: The name of the AKS cluster.
 - `action`: The action to perform on the AKS cluster (`start` or `stop`).

 #### Inputs Configuration for `vmss-scale-instances_count`

-The `vmss-scale-instances_count` feature should define the following input parameters:
+The `vmss-scale-instances_count` operation should define the following input parameters:
 - `resource_group`: The name of the resource group containing the VMSS.
 - `vmss_name`: The name of the VMSS.
 - `instances_count`: The number of instances_count to scale (or descale) the VMSS to.